StackVista/stackstate-docs/stackpacks/integrations/aws/aws-policies.md

 }
 ```

-For an AWS Agemt running on an EC2 instance:
+For an AWS Agent running on an EC2 instance:

 ```javascript
 {